South Caldwell High School: Media and technology

 The media center is an integral part of the academic atmosphere of the school.
 The facility houses over 17,000 volumes supplementing all subject areas.
 Students have flexible access to the media center resources and its thirty networked computers that access the electronic reference databases and the internet.
 A thirty computer lab for activities such as word processing, creating presentations, webquests, and Internet research.
 An additional thirty computer lab utilizes the Passkey software to support and enhance the standard course of study.
 Additionally the school is a 1:1 school, providing laptops to any students that are in need of one.

 Athletics

 South Caldwell is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
-It is a part of the Northwestern 6A/7A Conference.
-The school colors are maroon, silver and white, and its team name are the Spartans.
-Listed below are the different sport teams at South Caldwell:
+The school is a part of the Northwestern 6A/7A Conference.
+South Caldwell's school colors are maroon, silver, and white, and its team name is the Spartans.
+Sports at South Caldwell include: